Modern consumers depend on reviews to make informed decisions regardless of what they're shopping for.

 - Receiving the product free of charge

-Be sure to make the offer clear in your post purchase emails.
-For example, this post purchase email is offering an entry into a sweepstakes for a $200 gift card in exchange for a review.
+Could you make the offer clear in your post-purchase emails?
+For example, this post-purchase email offers an entry into sweepstakes for a $200 gift card in exchange for a review.

-Again, transparency is key.
-Be sure to make it clear when a review was submitted as the result of an incentive.
+Again, transparency is critical.
+Could you clarify when a review is submitted because of an incentive?
 For example, this review includes a “sweepstakes entry” badge, which indicates the customer received an entry into a sweepstakes in exchange for submitting her review.